aplsimple/SamLoyd/README.md

   - puzzle - name of puzzle
   - args - optional arguments

+There are also [executable files](https://github.com/aplsimple/SamLoyd/releases/tag/executables-v1.0) for various platforms.
+They are simply unpacked and run "as is".

 # Where to get Tcl/Tk

 If [Tcl/Tk](http://www.tcl.tk/) interpreter isn't installed on your platform, you can download it through the links below.